• Skip to primary navigation

 Also, above methods cannot be used if you want to delete the Pivot Table while retaining the resulting summary created by the Pivot Table.

-Hence, we are providing below the steps to Delete Pivot Table along with its data, Delete Pivot Table while keeping its data and also the steps to Delete Pivot Table data while retaining the Pivot Table.
+You can find below the steps to Delete Pivot Table along with its data and also the steps to Delete Pivot Table while keeping its data Intact.

 1. Delete Pivot Table Along With its Data